-3.1 Stage One complaints
+14.5 Stage One complaints

-- 3.2 Where a complaint raises immediate concerns for an individual's safety, please consider calling the emergency services on 999 informing the Service Manager and/or On Call Manager to ensure safety. - 3.3 Once a complaint is received, the complaint should be acknowledged in writing and saved on In-Form within five working days.
-Please use the Complaint Acknowledgement Letter template (W13 SD3) - 3.4 Where complaints are fairly minor, the staff member or manager should try to give an immediate response or solution, where appropriate.
-If this happens, the complaint is considered resolved, however, a written record MUST still be made of the complaint and the resolution and the complaint logged on In-Form.
-The written record can be made on the Complaints & Feedback form. - 3.5 Where the complaint is fairly major, the service manager or staff member receiving the compliant should escalate the compliant to an Operations Manager for advice. - 3.6 All complaints must be logged on In-Form and 'Submitted for Approval' to their line manager for sign off. - 3.7 Where complaints cannot be immediately resolved, then the complaint must be resolved within 10 working days from receipt of complaint if this is not possible, an explanation and a date by when the stage one response should be received. - 3.8 If the complainant is unsatisfied with the initial response, and has articulated why their complaint has not been adequately addressed, and further action or investigation is required to resolve a complaint at stage one, this should be done within 10 working days of receipt of the complaint.
+- 14.6 Where a complaint raises immediate concerns for an individual's safety, please consider calling the emergency services on 999 and informing the Service Manager and/or On Call Manager to ensure safety. - 14.7 Once a complaint is received, the complaint should be acknowledged in writing and saved on In-Form within five working days.
+Please use the Complaint Acknowledgement Letter template (W13 SD3) - 14.8 Where complaints are fairly minor, the staff member or manager should try to give an immediate response or solution, where appropriate.
+If this happens, the complaint is considered resolved, however, a written record MUST still be made of the complaint and the resolution and the complaint logged on In-Form. - 14.9 The written record can be made on the Complaints & Feedback form. - 14.10 Where the complaint is fairly major, the staff member receiving the compliant should escalate the complaint to their Line Manager, in the first instance, and/or an Operations Manager for advice. - 14.11 All complaints must be logged on In-Form and 'Submitted for Approval' to the line manager for sign off.
+(See section 6 for complaints regarding staff) - 14.12 Where complaints cannot be immediately resolved, then the complaint must be resolved within 10 working days from receipt of complaint - if this is not possible, an explanation and a date by when the stage one response should be received. - 14.13 If the complainant is unsatisfied with the initial response, and has articulated why their complaint has not been adequately addressed, further action or investigation is required to resolve a complaint at stage one, this should be done within 10 working days of receipt of the complaint. - 14.14 Managers should meet complainant to discuss the complaint and agree a way forward.
+They should agree if the complaint has been resolved or if further action is required. - 14.15 The manager should confirm with the complainant that they feel the matter is resolved and if discussions/actions are sufficient or indicate where further investigation is required. - 14.16 Following this meeting, the manager can either write a response on the reverse side of the Complaints and Feedback form (W13 SD2) or confirm the response in writing using Centrepoint headed paper.
+The response must be given in writing to confirm either a resolution, or where further investigation is required. - 14.17 Even where a matter is resolved verbally in the meeting, it must be confirmed in writing to the complainant as good practice and evidence that an appropriate response was given. - 14.18 All follow up actions/ responses given or taken by a staff member or manager must also be logged on In-Form and the relevant section(s) should be completed where resolved.